degreed-data-engineering/tap-hubspot/README.md

 <!--
 Developer TODO:
 Your project comes with a custom `meltano.yml` project file already created.
-Open the `meltano.yml` and follow any "TODO" items listed in the file.
+Open the `meltano.yml` and follow any "TODO" items listed in # please check all "TODO" in this repo the file.
 -->